 Node Inputs

-• Inputs: Define the arguments that you want your Python function to have.
+• Inputs: Define the arguments that you want your function to have.
 Example input could be named ‘location’.

-• Function Body: This is the body of the Python function that you want to run.
-You can write a Python function here that will execute when the node runs.
+• Function Body: This is the body of the function that you want to run.
+You can write a Python or JavaScript function here that will execute when the node runs.
 You can access the ‘Inputs’ through their names within your function.
 Outputs can be set in this function and will be accessible through Gumloop outputs.

-• Outputs: Define the outputs that you want your Python function to have.
+• Outputs: Define the outputs that you want your function to have.
 An example output could be ‘temperature’.
-This is the name of the outputs of your Python function which will be returned as values accessible through Gumloop outputs.
+This is the name of the outputs of your function which will be returned as values accessible through Gumloop outputs.

 Available Libraries